tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Champion Feat

-One battle per day, you can use Power Attack twice in the battle.
+One battle per full recovery, you can use Power Attack twice in the battle.

 #### Epic Feat